SerpentByte/work-remotely/jupyter_nb_remote.md

 localhost:8888/

-The notebook will as for the password setup in __step 1__, or whichever password you had setup earlier.
+The notebook will ask for the password, setup in __step 1__, or whichever password you had setup earlier.
 On successfull login you will be able to see the homepage, but everything shown here is in the host device.